lewishowles/components/src/components/content/data-table/data-table.md

 ### `headingClasses`

 - type: `string`
-- default: `text-left font-bold text-grey-950`
+- default: `font-bold text-grey-700 dark:text-white/60`

-Classes to apply to all headings in the table.
+Additional classes to apply to all headings in the table, merged with any column-level `headingClasses`.
 Cell padding will always apply.

 ### `cellClasses`

 - type: `string`
-- default: `text-grey-500`
+- default: `text-sm text-grey-800 dark:text-grey-100`

-Classes to apply to all standard cells in the table.
+Additional classes to apply to all standard cells in the table, merged with any column-level `cellClasses`.
 Cell padding will always apply.

 ## Methods